 The bill proposes a comprehensive restructuring of the administration of the state employee health benefits plan and the state workers' compensation self-insurance fund in Kansas.
 It transfers all powers, duties, and functions of the division of the state employee health benefits plan from the Department of Administration to the Insurance Department, under the direction of the Commissioner of Insurance.
-This transition includes the transfer of relevant employees, who will maintain their classified status, retirement benefits, and leave balances.
+This transfer includes relevant employees who will maintain their classified status, retirement benefits, and leave balances.
 The bill ensures that existing rules and regulations will remain effective until amended or repealed, and it clarifies that ongoing legal actions involving the former division can continue under the Insurance Department.
-Financial provisions are also included to ensure that funds appropriated for these programs are properly transferred for their intended purposes.
+Additionally, it includes provisions for the transfer of funds and property related to these programs, ensuring their use for intended purposes.

 As Amended by House Committee: 44-512, 44-575, 44-577, 44-578, 75-6502, 75-3223, 75-6503, 75-37